-First Doctor Strange 2 trailer teases its multiverse of madness
+First Doctor Strange 2 trailer teases its Multiverse of Madness

 Marvel Studios' Doctor Strange in the Multiverse of Madness arrives only in theaters May 6. pic.twitter.com/aVODSzSkpIDecember 22, 2021

 But we digress.
-Strange Supreme is, well, supremely powerful – as What If...? showed, he's chock full of other sorcerors' powers, so he'll prove to be tough to stop if he has ambitions on conquering the multiverse.
+Strange Supreme is, well, supremely powerful – as What If...? showed, he's chock-full of other sorcerers' powers, so he'll prove to be tough to stop if he has ambitions of conquering the multiverse.
 It'll take more than Strange, Wanda, America Chavez and company to stop him if that's the case.

 Doctor Strange in the Multiverse of Madness lands exclusively in theaters on May 6, 2022.